Pythonic456/pi-apps/README.md

 > "It's an **awesome** Raspberry Pi app store and it **works really well** and there's lots of great stuff in here and it's super easy to install.
 > I want to give the devs of Pi-Apps a big shout-out."

+**@Pythonic456** (a user of Pi-Apps) says:

+> I reccomend that Pi-Apps be the first thing you install on Raspberry Pi OS, it makes it so much easier
+> to get more apps and games.
+Probably the best Pi App Store out there.

 ## To install Pi-Apps
 Make sure `git` is installed with `sudo apt install git`, then run:
 ```